bergermatheus/CoppeliaSim_Mat_Py/README.md

 There are three different folders in this project.

-1. Lib Folder
+1. Lib Folder:

-    Contains the remoteApi library that makes the bridge between Matlab and Python with the simulator
+    Contains the remoteApi library that makes the bridge between Matlab and Python with the simulator.

-2. Matlab Folder
+2. Matlab Folder:

-Contains the Class to comunicate with CoppeliaSim by Matlab.
+    Contains the Class to comunicate with CoppeliaSim and Matlab.
 The main file is VREP.m (Constructor Class).

+3. Python Folder:

+    Contains the Class to comunicate with CoppeliaSim and Python.
+The main file is CoppeliaSimClass.py (Contructor Class).

 ## TO-DO